travis-ci/docs-travis-ci-com/user/using-debug-vm.md

 ## Convenience `bash` functions

-Various build phases are defined in a convenience `bash` functions named `travis_run_*` (e.g., `travis_run_before_install`, `travis_run_install`).
+Various build phases are defined in convenience `bash` functions named `travis_run_*` (e.g., `travis_run_before_install`, `travis_run_install`).
 At the most basic level, you can simply run these build phases to observe your build: